sg893052/sonic-buildimage/copp/SONiC_CoPP.md

 | Syntax | SONiC(config-policy)# [**no**] **class** *NAME* |
 | Arguments | ***NAME***: CoPP Classifier name.
 String of 1-63 characters in length.
 Must begin with a alpha numeric character.
 Rest of the characters can be alpha numeric or hyphen (-) or underscore (\_).|

-**NOTE**: The copp-system-default classifier (unclassified CPU traffic) always exists in the system CoPP policy and cannot be removed from the copp-system-policy.
+**NOTE**: The copp system default classifier (unclassified CPU traffic) always exists in the system CoPP policy and cannot be removed from the copp-system-policy.

 #### 3.5.2.6 Binding a CoPP action to the CoPP classifier
 Binds CoPP action group to a classifier match group.
 CoPP action is mandatory when adding a CoPP classifier to the CoPP policy.

 | Mode   | Flow
 | ------ | ------ |
 | Syntax | SONiC(config-policy-flow)# **set copp-action** *NAME* |